nathanaherne/cruisin/cruisin-brain/README.md

 1. Dyanmic Controls Rhino - Blue in color (does not work)
 2. PG Drives Solo - Black and Silver versions (intermittantly)

 In my experience, Dynamic Controls Support are easier to work with than PG Drives (owned by Curtiss Wright) Support.
 Both companies Support people respond very quickly but PG Drives seem reluctant to provide much technical information about their product.
-Dynamic Controls on the other hand post full technical manuals on the internet for their contollers.
+Dynamic Controls on the other hand post full technical manuals on the internet for their controllers.

 ### NOTE:
 1. When using any mobility scooter controller, make sure you keep all the original electronics from your donor mobility scooter.
 This will allow you to get status indications from the controllers and determine the wiring the controller expects to see.
 2. Having a multimeter will help immensely to work out expected wiring when using a mobility scooter motor controller.

-## General purpose motor controllers
+## General purpose motor controllers that work with Cruisin Brain

 1. Dimension Engineering Syren50 (single motor control)
 2. Dimension Engineering Sabertooth2x32 (dual motor control)